amitsaha/raspi-guide/doc/programming.rst

 Depending on the decimal integer you enter, you will see none, one or both the LEDs glowing.
-You can also increase the number of LEDs and update the variable, pins accordingly to increase the range of decimal input.
+You can also increase the number of LEDs and update the list of pins accordingly to increase the range of decimal input.

+You could also consider writing a web application using Flask to control your LEDs via HTTP.